What if I told you that you are in control of your fate?

 09. Behavioral questions: prepare a set of situational examples to draw from

 A behavioral question usually starts with "tell me about a time when…" This question isn't based on your technical skills.
 Rather, the interviewer is trying to assess how you act in certain situations psychologically.
 They want to see if you would fit in culturally and be a pleasant person to work with.
 Sure, you can craft a fantastic pitch deck.
 But will people enjoy working with you?
 Question examples are "tell me about a time you had a conflict with a colleague" or "tell me about a time you failed at something and how you handled it."
 Most often, these are the questions that start to make you sweat and ramble.
 But they don't have to.
-If you prepare for the most common behavioral questions, you will answer them like a superstar.
+If you prepare for the interview with the most common behavioral questions, you will answer them like a superstar.

 A bonus tip is to reply using the SAR method (situation, action, result).
 First, give background on the situation, then list the actions you took.
 Lastly, what was the result?
 Here is an example of how to use the SAR method to talk about a time you failed: